Agnes Nandutu

-Agnes Nandutu is a Ugandan journalist, politician and former State Minister Karamoja affairs In 2020 she participated in the National Resistance Movement Party primaries which she lost to incumbent Woman MP Justin Khainza, and in the 2021 general election, running as an independent, she was elected Women's Representative for Bududa District.
+Agnes Nandutu is a Ugandan journalist, politician and former State Minister Karamoja affairs In 2020, she participated in the National Resistance Movement Party primaries which she lost to incumbent Woman MP Justin Khainza, and in the 2021 general election, running as an independent, she was elected Women's Representative for Bududa District.

 Early life and education

 Nandutu was born in Bududa District, Uganda.
 She belongs to the Bantu ethnic group who are the Gisu people.
-Nandutu attended Bumwali primary school for her elementary education, she then joined Bubuulo girls secondary and later Blucheke secondary school for her high school education.
+Nandutu attended Bumwali Primary School for her elementary school education and sat her primary seven here.
+She then joined Bbulo Girls’ Secondary School.
+She studied in Uphill College Mbuya where she sat for Senior Four and Six in 2015, though she failed senior Six and repeated in 2017.
+She then studied at Bubuulo Girls' Secondary School.
+She completed her high school education at Blucheke Secondary School.

 Career

 In 1997, she joined Radio Uganda as a reporter.
 Later, she pursued a diploma in Journalism at Uganda Institute of Journalism and Media studies.
 She worked at Daily Monitor as a freelance reporter.
 Between 2002 and 2008, Nandutu worked at Impact FM as a staff reporter before she joined NTV Uganda.

 She was a senior political reporter at NTV Uganda.
 Nandutu was also a moderator and a speaker for NTV citizen debate show called "The People’s Parliament."
 She served as the president of the Parliamentary Journalist's Association from 2011 to 2016.
-She scripts and narrates the Popular satire Friday segment called Point Blank on NTV Uganda.
+She scripts and narrates the popular satire Friday segment called Point Blank on NTV Uganda.
 In 2011, she received a Christmas gift from The Observer for her NTV show, Point Blank.